UK MOT Data (Key Facts)

 MOT Centre Guidance : Covid-19

-The DVSA have announced some guidance for MOT Centres due to Covid-19.
+On the 29th June 2020, the Government announced some updated guidance for MOT Centres due to Covid-19.

-For example, if your MOT is due to expire on 4th April 2020, this will be automatically extended to 4th October 2020.
+For example, if your MOT was due to expire on 4th April 2020, this will have been automatically extended to 4th October 2020.

 The importance of Tyre Safety